KleaSCM/Tahlia/README.md

 - **Import for custom edits**: Make it your own, babe!
 - **Check your import history**: Never lose track of what you’ve added!

-## 🏳️‍🌈 Sapphic Power for Blender Babes

-This system is made for creative, passionate, and super-feminine Blender girls who want to work fast, stay organized, and make beautiful things together! 💕✨

 ---

 **Version**: 1.0.0